- There is a data-driven revolution taking place in business. But Change Management has been slow to react.

 Here are the 5 key benefits we see from using change management data in our work with clients:

-- Get a real-time check on your change initiatives – by starting to use digital assessment and diagnostic tools your get a real time barometer on how change is being received across teams, functions and geos in your organization.
+By starting to use digital assessment and diagnostic tools you get a real time barometer on how change is being received across teams, functions and geos in your organization.

 The speed with which you can do this using a digital change platform not only gives you a quick and accurate “temperature check” on how managers are faring at delivering key messages around change to employees – ensuring you have access to instantaneous data that enables you to pivot and react to things – but because you are also working digitally you have the capability to instantly share the data and insights with your wider team in a few short mouse clicks.